 A connection can only be used from within the thread that created it.
 Moving connections between threads or creating queries from a different thread is not supported.

 In addition, the third party libraries used by the QSqlDrivers can impose further restrictions on using the SQL Module in a multithreaded program.
 Consult the manual of your database client for more information

-QPainter can be used in a thread to paint onto QImage, QPrinter, and QPicture paint devices.
-Painting onto QPixmaps and QWidgets is not supported.
+QPainter can be used in a thread to paint onto QImage, QPrinter, QPicture, and (for most platforms) QPixmap paint devices.
+Painting onto QWidgets is not supported.
 On macOS the automatic progress dialog will not be displayed if you are printing from outside the GUI thread.

 Any number of threads can paint at any given time, however only one thread at a time can paint on a given paint device.
 In other words, two threads can paint at the same time if each paints onto separate QImages, but the two threads cannot paint onto the same QImage at the same time.

 Note that a QTextDocument instance created in the GUI thread may contain QPixmap image resources.
 Use QTextDocument::clone() to create a copy of the document, and pass the copy to another thread for further processing (such as printing).

 Qt uses an optimization called implicit sharing for many of its value class, notably QImage and QString.
 Beginning with Qt 4, implicit shared classes can safely be copied across threads, like any other value classes.
 They are fully reentrant.
 The implicit sharing is really implicit.

 In many people's minds, implicit sharing and multithreading are incompatible concepts, because of the way the reference counting is typically done.
 Qt, however, uses atomic reference counting to ensure the integrity of the shared data, avoiding potential corruption of the reference counter.